-This agreement will be sent to parents/carers by private message in Class Dojo at the start of the school year or as part of your induction pack if your child joins Whitby Heath during the year.
+This agreement will be sent to parents/carers through Class Dojo at the start of the school year or as part of your induction pack if your child joins Whitby Heath during the year.

-We ask that you reply to the Class Dojo message to confirm that you have read the document, have discussed it with your child and will do your best to keep to the agreement.
+We ask that you reply on Class Dojo through a private message to the class teacher to confirm that you have read the document, have discussed it with your child and will do your best to keep to the agreement.